Great North of Scotland Railway: Deeside Railway

 The Royal Family used the line from 1853 to travel to Balmoral Castle; in September 1866 the British Royal Train used Ballater station nearly a month before public services reached the station.
 At first Queen Victoria visited once a year, this becoming twice a year after Albert died in 1861.
 The number of visits returned to one a year after Edward VII became king in 1901.
 From 8 October 1865 a daily 'Messenger Train' ran when the Royal Family was at Balmoral.
 First class accommodation was available on these trains; accompanying servants were charged third class fares.
 In the late 1850s and early 1860s the Great North and the Scottish North Eastern Railway (SNER) were in conflict over the joint station in Aberdeen.
 Frustrated with lack of progress, the SNER proposed a new line that crossed the Deeside Railway.
 Whilst in discussions with the SNER about a link from this new line to the Deeside, a lease for the Deeside Railway was offered to the Great North, which was rapidly accepted.
 The Deeside board accepted the lease by a majority vote on 13 May 1862, and it was approved by Parliament in the Great North of Scotland Railway (Amalgamation) Act 1866 (29 & 30 Vict. c. cclxxxviii) on 30 July 1866.
-The Aboyne and Braemar remained independent, although services were operated by the Great North.
+The Aboyne and Braemar Railway remained independent, although services were operated by the Great North of Scotland Railway.